 Seth Low, Associate Head of SChool

 At The Frederick Gunn School, PGs will find a classic New England campus set on 220 acres in an area that is rich in culture and style, and surrounded by natural beauty.
 Our academic program emphasizes character development, independent thinking and active citizenship, and offers PGs an opportunity to pursue academic interests beyond the requirements they have already met.
-PGs have access to advanced-level courses, including 32 AP and honors classes, as well as creative and innovative spaces such as the IDEAS Lab, the Center for Citizenship and Just Democracy, and the Thomas S. Perakos Arts and Community Center.
+PGs have access to advanced-level courses, including rigorous AP and honors classes in every discipline, as well as creative and innovative spaces such as the IDEAS Lab, the Center for Citizenship and Just Democracy, and the Thomas S. Perakos Arts and Community Center.
 With courses in engineering, entrepreneurship, and Pre-Med, students can be bold and think harder, be curious, and be inspired.
 While our program is rigorous, it’s also personalized.
 Our community of teachers, coaches, dorm parents and advisors works together to help ensure every student’s well-being and success.

 - How do students apply for a postgraduate year?